hooriya067/DevMainSoft-CW2024/src/README.md

     - **Integration:** Dynamic bullet tracking in the UI ensures players are aware of their remaining ammunition.

 **Gameplay Impact:**
 The Power-Up System enhances player strategy by offering upgrades tailored to their immediate needs.
 Whether increasing health for endurance, activating a shield for safety, or replenishing bullets for offense, these power-ups allow players to adapt their approach to the game's challenges effectively.
+---
 ### <u>Customization System</u>
+Managed by  `CustomizationScreen` class.
 The Customization System provides players with the opportunity to personalize their gameplay experience by selecting unique planes with varying attributes.
 This system integrates seamlessly with the game's mechanics, encouraging players to earn and spend coins strategically.
 1.<u> **Plane Selection:**</u>
     - Players can choose from multiple plane designs displayed in a visually appealing gallery.
     - Each plane has unique attributes:<br><br>